nocast/nocast/src/DEV.md

 Multiple functions can be in the `lib.rs` file, as it's the only one that can contain them.

 All of them need to have the same structure.

-## Publishing the plugin
-Right now, there is not a solid system to publish plugins, as the installing and uninstalling commands are `.fish` files.
-We're working on creating this crucial element for the nocast launcher.